byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 | test_cartesian_product_integration_strings_and_bools | 2 | 2 |
 | test_cartesian_product_integration_with_empty | 2 | 2 |
 | **Total:**                        | **18**     | **18**    |

+#### **Option 2 – Inside VS Code** (if you installed the GitHub Actions extension in Project 0)
+1. Click the **GitHub Actions** icon in the Activity Bar (left side of VS Code).
+   - If you don’t see it, open the Extensions panel, search for **GitHub Actions** (publisher: GitHub), and install it.
+2. In the **Workflows** list, select your repository if prompted.
+3. Look for the most recent run of `run-autograding-tests`.
+4. Click it to view the workflow jobs and their pass/fail status.
+5. Click on the job named **Autograding tests** to view the log for the test run.

+> **Note:** The **Autograding Reporter** step will show up in the list, but detailed output (such as the integration test score table) can’t be displayed directly in VS Code.
+> To view the full table, hover over **Autograding Reporter** and click the **globe icon** that appears — this will open the GitHub web interface with the complete log.

 ### 11.2 Integration Test Buckets
 Each project will have several integration tests.
 The integration tests are organized into **buckets**, which are subsets of the integration tests.
 Rather than assigning points for each test, points are assigned based on passing all tests in a given bucket.
 For example, for a project with two buckets you might see results like the following: